Osinbajo signs laws to ease access to credit facilities for MSMEs - Nigeria Today

 ABUJA—Acting President Yemi Osinbajo, has signed into law two bills that would give easy access to credit facility for Nigerians.

-The bills which have now become ‘Acts’ were the Secured Transactions in Movable Assets Act, 2017 (otherwise known as Collateral Registry Act) and the Credit Reporting Act, 2017.
+The bills which have now become, Acts, are the Secured Transactions in Movable Assets Act, 2017 (otherwise known as Collateral Registry Act) and the Credit Reporting Act, 2017.

-A statement signed the spokesman to the Acting President, Mr. Laolu Akande on Tuesday stated that the laws would ultimately facilitate the achievement of the goals of the Presidential Enabling Business Environment Council (PEBEC) set up by President Muhammadu Buhari in July 2016 and make Nigeria an easier place for businesses to start and thrive.
+A statement signed the spokesman to the Acting President, Mr. Laolu Akande, yesterday, stated that the laws would ultimately facilitate the achievement of the goals of the Presidential Enabling Business Environment Council (PEBEC) set up by President Muhammadu Buhari in July 2016 and make Nigeria an easier place for businesses to start and thrive.

 The post Osinbajo signs laws to ease access to credit facilities for MSMEs appeared first on Vanguard News.